orionsbelt-battlegrounds/obb-rules-api/README.md

 }
 ```

-### `POST /game/turn/:player` processes a turn
+### `GET /game/turn/:player?context=:data` processes a turn

 It will request a process turn by the given `:player` (`p1` or `p2`).
-The body will be a JSON message consisting of the current state of the game, and a collection of actions to apply to that game.
+The data will be a JSON message consisting of the current state of the game, and a collection of actions to apply to that game.
 The result will yield the next game state if successfull, or a list of errors.

+`:data` is JSON payload, that can be given via a GET request in the query string via `context` (url encoded) or in a POST request's body.

 Expected data: